The Mad Hatter Laughs Back

 It was a good social mixer.
 Completely unintentionally.
 So the hats are still with me, more than three decades on.

 I always loved hats.

-To be more exact I always loved classic Spanish attire, as exemplified by the waist length, fitted jackets, the tight trousers and especially the Spanish hats.
-It all had more glamour than English classical dress with its naff suits and bowler hats.
+To be more exact, I always loved classic Spanish attire, as exemplified by the waist length, fitted jackets, the tight trousers and especially the Spanish hats.
+All of which I have.
+Spanish attire seemed to have more glamour than English classical dress, with its naff suits and bowler hats.
 So when I came to design my own clothes, they were a sort of classical English take on Spanish style.
 A hybrid.
-People notice the hat, of course, but I also designed a cloak, short fitted jackets and my knee-length, black diamond boots (named after the diamond shaped piece of leather on the uppers).
-Even before all this in 1977, I had designed and made a scarlet jacket and shoes, which I wore to the opening of my Debut Solo Show in the West End of London.

 For my own design I wanted something timeless.
 I knew I was creating timeless art and I wanted my outfits to be timeless too.
 Most art is last years bell bottoms, especially the crap which is the mainstay of the media.
 Particularly coerced controversy.
 Should we all be dutifully shocked?
 Count me out.
 So anyway, I wanted something classic.
 I thought it would be cool to look back on myself many years hence and not know which decade I was in.
 Rather than look like an Eighties, NIneties or Noughties fashion victim.
 Trends always look hideous from the perspective of an ensuing decade.
 Fashion fizzles.
 Oh hell!
 Look at those platform soles! hahahahaha Style however, somehow endures.
 For a long time, anyway.
 So things with style are enjoyed by the many, rather than the few.
 Style is altruistic, fashion individualistic.